 On November 25, 2013, Act 89 was enacted providing substantial revisions to the Commission's transportation funding obligations under Act 44 and authorized the Commission and PennDOT to immediately amend the Funding Agreement to reflect the statutory provisions of Act 89.
 On April 4, 2014, the Commission and PennDOT executed Amendment Number One to the Lease and Funding Agreement (the Act 89 Amendment and together with the Act 44 Funding Agreement, the Amended Funding Agreement).
+The Amended Funding Agreement terminates on October 14, 2057.
 In accordance with Act 89 and the Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT for fiscal year 2014 through fiscal year 2022 remains at \$450 million and at least \$30 million of the payment must be made from current revenues.
 Commencing in fiscal year 2023 through the term of the Amended Funding Agreement, the Commission's aggregate annual payment to PennDOT is \$50 million, which must be paid from current revenues.